 Line managers can request employees to be suspended from duty, to be temporarily redeployed and/or placed on restricted duties, in order to safeguard individuals and/or the integrity of the potential disciplinary investigation.
 These interventions should be risk assessed and considered through a DMG, except where there is an immediate safety or security issue.
-Should the DMG come to view that they wish to suspend an employee the matter should be discussed and approved by the Deputy Director of People and Organisational Development, or by the Head of People and Culture.
-The employee's Staff Side/Union Representative will be advised, if applicable.
+Should the DMG come to the view that they wish to suspend an employee the matter should be discussed and approved by:

+Deputy Director of People and Organisational Development, and/or Head of People and